almachelouche/middleman/content/email/PH/anniversary/002/All_New_Everest.md

 path='email_modules/preheader'
 color='''white'''

 preheader = '''Can you believe it's been 12 months since you drove away in your new Ford Everest?
-We couldn't let this special date pass without saying thank you, once again, for choosing Ford.'
+We couldn't let this special date pass without saying thank you, once again, for choosing Ford.'''

 [[module]] #Header Logo
 path='email_modules/header/logo'